 Finally, I would like to encourage all District 3 residents to attend their city's upcoming Fourth of July celebrations.
 There is nothing greater than coming together as a community to honor the freedom that we have.
 Whether you're attending the fireworks at Mullins Park or having a cookout with the family, I hope you enjoy your Independence Day celebration.

 Staying connected with the residents of District 3 is a top priority for me.
 Every month, we hold office hours on the third Wednesday.
 I can be reached at

 MUdine@Broward.org or (954) 357-7003.
-Please follow me on social media @CommissionerMichaelUdine on Facebook and @MichaelUdine on Twitter or Instagram, to receive important updates and see what is happening in our community.
+Follow me on social media @CommissionerMichaelUdine on Facebook and @MichaelUdine on Twitter or Instagram to receive important updates and see what is happening in our community.